Full and Final Release Upon Dismissal: Explainedachkarlaw-admin

 Setting Aside A Signed Release

 One instance where a signed release could be set aside is if it constitutes an unconscionable contract.
 An unconscionable contract is one-sided, and involves an overt difference in bargaining power, as well as exploitation of the other party’s ignorance.
-Unconscionability focuses on the substantive unfairness of agreement due to this inequitable relationship.
+Unconscionability focuses on the substantive unfairness of the agreement due to this inequitable relationship.

 In Rubin v Home Depot Canada Inc, 2012 ONSC 3053, the Ontario Superior Court of Justice held the signed contract was unconscionable due to the suggestion that the employee would only receive his entitlements if he signed—essentially, the employee believed he had no option but to sign.
 The offer made had only been slightly above the minimums under the Employment Standards Act, 2000, minimums to which the employee was already entitled.
 In this case, the employee signed immediately due to the employer’s exploitation of his ignorance.